A partnership in design and architecture done right

 If you are looking at developing bespoke software or applications for your business, we can help.
 First, let us show you what our partnership’s process looks like as we meet your programming needs.

 Most people have heard the saying, “form follows function,” and software and application design is no exception.
 Understanding what a business needs, how it flows, and who the application serves is the first step.

-Celestial’s specialism lies in design development, with over 20 years’ experience leading companies through this process.
+Celestial’s specialization lies in design development, with over 20 years’ experience leading companies through this process.
 Working together with clients through a war room or story-boarding process identifies business needs and goals.
 This results in a Business Development Requirements document, which outlines the required specifications and is signed off by the product owner.

 This critical first step, done correctly, can save pain and money down the road.
 Most importantly, the solution must serve the business, not the technology.
 And, while it is important to allow stakeholders across an organization to have input into the process, everyone should rally behind the final decision.
 It’s important to support staff through this process, because change is the hardest part of digital transformation.

 Once the design specifications are clear, the engineering and technical teams can begin their work.

 BlueSilverShift offers significant experience in architecture creation.
 Taking a technical lens to the design documents, the team develops a wire diagram, then decides on back-end technology such as deploying on premises or in the cloud.
 From there, engineers build the software stack and an end-to-end block diagram which identifies critical touch points and integration challenges.
 Next, flow charts, project management processes, and developer tools break the work down into smaller, efficiently managed blocks.

 - Data pattern selections.
 What data should be included in the application, and what are the scaling requirements?

 - Ingress modelling.
 Is inbound traffic appropriately controlled?

 - Security.
 What are the identity and access management needs?
 Do traffic controls allow necessary access while protecting data from malicious actors?